Blokyk/ebpf-tunnel/README.md

 scenario you'll still have to use Cntlm first, and redirect the packets there.** It also doesn't support remote proxies, but that should be too hard to fix, since they're easier to support than local ones; I just implemented the things I needed first.
+[See the open issues for details](https://github.com/Blokyk/transparent-proxy-ebpf/issues)

 *I'm not a Go dev, this is a fork of [dorkamotorka/transparent-proxy-ebpf](https://github.com/dorkamotorka/transparent-proxy-ebpf) that I tweaked to my needs.
 Feel free to submit pull requests or issues